Going beyond ESOS compliance to savings delivered

-Our customer is a large entertainment complex facing a whopping energy bill of millions each year.
-They had two key requirements: to reduce energy demand, and meet compliance commitments under the Government’s Energy Savings Opportunities Scheme (ESOS).
+Our customer is a theme park facing a whopping energy bill of millions each year.
+They had two key requirements: save energy/money, and meet compliance commitments under the Energy Savings Opportunities Scheme (ESOS).
 With expertise to help with both, they chose Energise.

 Our approach